-Tempur-Pedic and other memory foam mattresses contain chemicals that create an unpleasant smell, especially right after you remove the shipping materials when you set them up.
-The variety of petroleum-based products used to make the memory foam can off-gas, especially when sealed up in plastic bags from the factory.
+Tempur-Pedic and other memory foam mattresses contain chemicals that create an unpleasant smell, especially immediately after you remove the shipping materials when you set them up.
+The variety of petroleum-based products used to make the memory foam can emits a gas especially when sealed up in plastic bags from the factory.
 Air out the mattress in a well-ventilated room before sleeping on it if you find the smell too offensive.

 Tempur-Pedic recommends a two-week break-in period for its new mattresses.
 The break-in period accomplishes two things: getting used to the way the mattress feels and getting rid of its new-foam odor.
 Ensure the mattress is in a room with a temperature of at least 65 degrees Fahrenheit, and that you spend time on it to get its cells to open so they can breathe properly.